Going Vertical!

 A Cascadia Subduction Zone event will likely divide the region, breaking critical links and leaving air support without Boeing Field and Renton Airport.
 How can AAM assets be positioned to provide transportation for critical workers, medical supplies, and emergency equipment?

-Workshop 2B: Quiet, Safe, and Accessible
+Workshop 2A: Quiet, Safe, and Accessible: Community Air Mobility Initiative

 The power of AAM lies in the all-electric propulsion system with multiple rotors.
 This mode of transportation promises to greatly reduce the noise effects and safety risks associated with conventional rotorcraft transport, truly in a class of its own.
 The energy needs can be provided entirely on-site and batteries can be the foundation of local community microgrids.
 How can AAM’s promoters demonstrate to the public that these are not just a new type of helicopter?